ronaldoussoren/pyobjc/docs/core/serializing.rst

 Archiving instances of :class:`int`, :class:`float`, :class:`str`
 :class:`bytes`, :class:`list`, :class:`tuple`, :class:`set`,
-:class:`frozenset` and :class:`dict` (but not instances of subclasses of these types) with a plain, not keyed, archiver and will result in objects of the corresponding Cocoa type when reading them back, even when reading them back in Python.
+:class:`frozenset`, and :class:`dict` (but not instances
+of subclasses of these types) with a plain, not keyed, archiver and will result in objects of the corresponding Cocoa type when reading them back, even when reading them back in Python.
 Programs than need high fidility when roundtripping object graphs therefore need to use keyed archiving when possible.

+.. versionchanged:: 12.2 With Python 3.15 a :type:`frozendict`
+   deserializes as a plain dict when read back with a plain, non-keyed, archiver.
+It is read back as a :type:`frozendict` when using a keyed archiver.

-For the classes mentioned in the previous paragraph PyObjC implements "NSSecureCoding", it doesn't do so for other Python classes.
+For the classes mentioned in the previous paragraph (including :type:`frozendit`) PyObjC implements "NSSecureCoding", it doesn't do so for other Python classes.

 Python subclasses of a Cocoa class can only be archived when they implement the NSCoding protocol, that is the subclass must implement